 Cable corridor flythrough video

-This flythrough gives a high level view of the proposed cable corridor including cutaway sections to the construction methodologies likely to be used including: trenching and horizontal directional drilling.
+This flythrough gives a high level view of the proposed cable corridor including a visualisation of the proposed onshore substation (although the positioning is indicative).

 Ground conditions and contamination